Westlake station (Sound Transit): Art and architecture

 Westlake station was designed by Brent Carlson of TRA Architects to "give the impression" of a retail center's liveliness, and features heavy use of granite materials and Art Deco design elements.
 The station is also adorned with public artwork as part of the tunnel's $1.5 million art program, under the direction of lead artist Jack Mackie and program director Vicki Scuri.

 The south station wall has a collection of 1,264 handmade terra cotta tiles carved in the shapes of leaves, vines, and flowers; the tiles, designed by Mackie, are arranged from the mezzanine level downwards, as if forming the roots of Westlake Park above.
 Between the mezzanine and platform, Scuri's 40 ceramic tiles feature geometric patterns found in clothing and other garments.
 The station's stairways and surface entrances are inscribed with quotes from University of Washington professor Caroline Ober, artist Mark Tobey, and retailer Silas Munro.
-On the corner of Pine Street and 5th Avenue is a 17 ft granite street clock shaped like a question mark, designed by artist Bill Whipple.
+On the corner of Pine Street and 5th Avenue was a 17 ft granite street clock shaped like a question mark, designed by artist Bill Whipple; it is planned to be relocated in 2023 to Pike Street and 4th Avenue as part of a swap with a historic Ben Bridge Jeweler clock.

 The platform level houses three 35 ft, 10 ft porcelain enamel murals by Seattle artists Fay Jones, Gene Gentry McMahon, and Roger Shimomura.
 Jones's mural is an interpretation of Seattle's place as a port city, using bright colors to "bring sunshine underground"; McMahon's mural depicts the "glamour" of shopping, with "larger than life" figures against the Seattle skyline and a beach; and Shimomura's mural is a collage of American pop culture figures, including the likes of Marilyn Monroe, Alice in Wonderland, and Donald Duck, intermixed with imagery from East Asian cultures, including a samurai and geisha, in a celebration of the city's cultural diversity.

-The station's pictogram, a tiara, represents the neighborhood's playful nature.
-It was created in 2009 by Christian French as part of the Stellar Connections series and its points represent nearby destinations, including Pike Place Market, Victor Steinbrueck Park, the Paramount Theatre, and the Washington State Convention Center.
+The station's former pictogram, a tiara, represents the neighborhood's "playful nature".
+It was created in 2009 by Christian French as part of the Stellar Connections series and its points represented nearby destinations, including Pike Place Market, Victor Steinbrueck Park, the Paramount Theatre, and the Washington State Convention Center.
+The pictogram series was retired in 2024 and replaced by station numbers, with Westlake assigned number "50" as the system's center point.